-K915613 Acumed 3.5mm Screw Regulatory Class: II Dated: Undated Received: December 16, 1991
+Regulatory Class: II Dated: May 11, 1993 Received: May 12, 1993

-Mr. Huebner:
+Dear Mr. Conrad:

 We have reviewed your Section 510(k) notification of intent to market the device referenced above and we have determined the device is substantially equivalent to devices marketed in interstate commerce prior to May 28, 1976.
-This decision is based on your device being found equivalent only to similar devices labeled and intended for fracture fixation of small bones and osteotomies.
+This decision is based on your device being found equivalent only to similar devices labeled and intended for small bone fracture and osteotomy fixation.
 You may, therefore, market your device subject to the general controls provisions of the Federal Food, Drug, and Cosmetic Act (Act).

-The general controls provisions of the Act include requirements for registration, listing of devices, good manufacturing practice, and labeling, and prohibitions against misbranding and adulteration.
-Note that labeling or otherwise promoting the device for pedicle screw fixation/attachment would cause the device to be adulterated under 501(f)(1) of the Act.
+The general controls provisions of the Act include requirements for annual registration, listing of devices, good manufacturing practice, and labeling, and prohibitions against misbranding and adulteration.
+Note that labeling or otherwise promoting this device for pedicle screw fixation/attachment would cause the device to be adulterated under 501(f)(1) of the Act.